guidoism/escape/study.md

 * [SomethingNew](https://github.com/d-cook/SomethingNew) - A group of random people who want to change computing
 * [Stefan Lesser's List of Problems](https://gist.github.com/stefanlesser/44bea0bd888f82b4ad79fbacea1e21d4)
 * [Future of Programming Slack](https://futureprogramming.slack.com/)
+* [Ideal OS](https://joshondesign.com/2017/08/18/idealos_essay) - Not a project but a very good essay on what an OS should be.

 ## shrug
 * robin milner relational semantics